ninichang/cartogram-web/doc/addmap/addmap.md

     Enter a user friendly name for this map: France

-    Now I need to know where the .gen and .dat files for this map are located.
+    Now I need to know where the .json and .csv files for this map are located.
 These files should be located in the CARTOGRAM_DATA_DIR directory.
 You should supply me with a path relative to CARTOGRAM_DATA_DIR.
-    E.G: The .gen file for this map is located at CARTOGRAM_DATA_DIR/map.gen.
-Enter "map.gen".
+    E.G: The .json file for this map is located at CARTOGRAM_DATA_DIR/map.json.
+Enter "map.json".

-    Enter the location of the .gen file for this map: france.gen Enter the location of the .dat file for this map: france.dat What are the regions of this map called (e.g. State, Province)?
+    Enter the location of the .gen file for this map: france.json Enter the location of the .dat file for this map: france.csv What are the regions of this map called (e.g. State, Province)?
 Department What is the name of the dataset in the .dat file (e.g. GDP)?
 GDP